HosamAH/SQL-Server/README.md

 # Configuring Windows Server Cluster
-Very first step in configuring SQL Server 2019 cluster is to have Windows Cluster first.
-Now there are many steps involved while creating Windows Cluster itself.
-Following are the steps which you can follow in-order to configure Windows Server Cluster
+First step in configuring SQL Server cluster is to have Windows Cluster first.
+Following are the steps to configure Windows Server Cluster

 ## 1. Installation of Windows Server 2019 Server
 1. Install Windows Server 2019 by creating a Virtual Machine